Client: Grant Funded by Leeway Foundation

 Icebox Project Space

-As a collaborative producer, I dramaturgically and fiscally brought together the work of a video artist, musicians, visual artists, and a fellow performance artist.
+As a collaborative producer, I dramaturgically brought together (instigated, wove together, and commissioned) the work of a video artist, musicians, visual artists, and a fellow performance artist.
 I commissioned the work of a metal fabricator to produce the unique tensile fabric wave structure to fulfill a design by architect Simon de Aguero-- conceptualized for use with aerial rope, and co-fabricated by sculptor Will Turnbull and myself on textiles.
-As an aspect of social design and art-for-change, I hired on instruction in Yoga for Chronic Pain and Yoga Nidra to create audience participatory aspects with a therapeutic focus geared toward chronic pain and PTSD/ anxiety resolution.
-I co-taught embodied performance for all bodies as well.
-Each of these aspects of the project's design provided different access points for the public to enter the world of disability through a positive, healing experience.
-Ripple Quake meets audiences where they are, demonstrating disability design from a lens of aesthetic accessibility and social impact.
+As an aspect of social design and art-for-change, I hired Elliot Polinsky to instruct Yoga for Chronic Pain and Yoga Nidra to offer linked audience participation with a therapeutic focus geared toward chronic pain and PTSD/ anxiety resolution.
+I co-taught choreography for all bodies as well in a course I developed called "Body Maps", using colloquial movement and personal journey narratives.
+Each aspect of the project's design provides a custom access point for the public to enter the world of disability through a positive, healing experience.
+Ripple Quake meets audiences where they are, demonstrating disability design from a lens of high art aesthetics and social impact.

 This project was initiated and led by me with key roles from a number of peer artists.
 It was made to include, at its core, the work of visual artist and musician Dan Cole of the band Rexedog.
 Over several years we developed a conceptual framework, soundtrack, and set of initial performances, as well as a strong relationship between our work as artists and performers.
 Simon de Aguero designed the tensile wave to be used with aerial rope performance in 2014, and in 2018 we finally had a chance to execute the form as a result of the Leeway Foundation Art and Change grant I received.
 From this grant, I hired Paradigm Studios fabricator Will Turnbull to design and fabricate the structural form for the wave, and I worked with Simon to develop a pattern for the sculpture, which I fabricated.
 I received the Leeway X Icebox Residency in 2019, at which time I brought in performance artist Anne Weshinskey, hiring her to develop work for our half-hour show.
 Also at this time, Elliot Polinsky joined the group as our photographer and videographer, and to add "Yoga for Chronic Pain" and "Yoga Nidra" as elements of our social design and outreach.
 Each person contributed their unique perspective, held together by themes around disability and community.